marcvanh/mylimit/_pages/privacypolicy.md

 #### Do third parties see and/or have access to information obtained by the Application?

 Yes.
-We will share your information with third parties only in the ways that are described in this privacy statement.
+We will share your information with third parties ONLY in the ways that are described in this privacy statement.
+Note that we will NEVER share your identifiable drink history with anyone.

 We may disclose User Provided and Automatically Collected Information: